-1. We are justified by God.
+1. We are justified by God

 It is God against Whom we have sinned.
-It will be God Who will judge us in the final analysis.
-So, if we are to be cleared of the righteous charges of which we shall be rightly accused, it must be the same God Who assesses us clear in His Holy sight and pronounces us righteous, or just, according to His own absolute standards.
+In the final analysis it will be God Who will judge us.
+So, if we are to be cleared of the righteous charges of which we shall be rightly accused, it must be the same God Who assesses us to be clear in His Holy sight and pronounces us righteous, or just, according to His own absolute standards.
 Can it be done?
-Listen to Romans 3:26.
-'God is just, and the justifier of him that believeth in Jesus.'
-Secondly, in Romans 8:33, we read, 'It is God that justifieth!'
+Listen to Romans 3:26, "God is just, and the justifier of him that believeth in Jesus."
+Secondly, in Romans 8:33, we read, "It is God that justifieth!"
 How can a righteous God possibly do that, on behalf of those who have clearly sinned against Him in every possible way?

-2. We are justified by the grace of God.
+2. We are justified by the grace of God

+We move on to point number 2, we are justified by the grace of God.
 Listen to Romans 3:24 - 'being justified freely by His grace'.
 That is, while God is the personal justifier of the saved sinner, He does it by means of His free, unlimited grace.
 God is the source of the justification.
 His grace, His rich, unmerited favour, is the channel through which the blessing flows.

-3. We are justified by the precious blood of Christ.
+3. We are justified by the precious blood of Christ

-Romans 5:9 says, 'being now justified by the blood of Christ'.
+Romans 5:9 says, "being now justified by the blood of Christ."
 That is, if the righteous claims of a Holy God against us are to be fully met, it can only be so because the price of redemption has been fully paid, by the shedding of the precious blood of Christ, when He offered Himself without spot to God.